-In DuoRC, the most helpful out-of-domain (ood) agent is NewsQA with a chosen rate of 18.2\% in the test set.
+In DuoRC, the most helpful out-of-domain (OOD) agent is NewsQA, with a chosen rate of 18.2\% in the test set.
 This might be due to the question types of DuoRC and NewsQA.
 DuoRC's questions are crowdsourced and are predominately \textit{who-questions} (42\% of the training set as shown in Appendix \ref{table:wh_stats}).
 NewsQA's questions are also crowdsourced and have a high proportion of \textit{who-questions} (24\%).
 The other datasets with a high amount of \textit{who-questions} are NQ and SearchQA.
-However, the questions of these two are very different in style to DuoRC (i.e., real user queries and trivia from a TV show).
+However, the questions of these two datasets are very different in style to DuoRC (i.e., real user queries and trivia from a TV show).
 An example of this DuoRC-NewsQA agents collaboration is shown in the first row of Table \ref{table:qual_analysis}.

 In TriviaQA-web, the second most commonly used agent is trained on DuoRC.
 We randomly sampled 50 QA pairs where DuoRC is the selected agent and returns the right answer.
-In 20\% of the cases, the question was about a movie or book plot, which indicates that our MetaQA successfully recognizes that this ood agent is able to respond to this type of question.
+In 20\% of the cases, the question was about a movie or book plot, which indicates that our MetaQA successfully recognizes that this OOD agent is able to respond to this type of question.
 An example of this collaboration is shown in the second row in Table \ref{table:qual_analysis}.

-In SearchQA, the most helpful ood agent is TriviaQA (5\% chosen rate).
+In SearchQA, the most helpful OOD agent is TriviaQA (5\% chosen rate).
 This might be due to their similarities (Table \ref{table:datasets}).
-Within the pool of instances where the in-domain agent fails and the TriviaQA agent provides the right answer, we randomly analyzed 50 instances and discovered that in 84\% of the cases, the in-domain agent returns a partially correct answer (i.e., it fails to identify the exact answer boundaries), and in those cases, the ood agent was able to identify the correct answer boundaries.
+Within the pool of instances where the in-domain agent fails and the TriviaQA agent provides the right answer, we randomly analyzed 50 instances and discovered that in 84\% of the cases, the in-domain agent returns a partially correct answer, and in those cases, the OOD agent was able to identify the exact answer.
 This is another example of the successful agent collaboration achieved by our MetaQA.
-Even though the in-domain agent almost have the correct answer, MetaQA selects an ood agent that gives a better answer as shown in the last row on Table \ref{table:qual_analysis}.
+Even though the in-domain agent almost has the correct answer, MetaQA selects an OOD agent that gives a better answer, as shown in the last row on Table \ref{table:qual_analysis}.

-The main limitation of our approach is that when no agent has a correct answer, MetaQA would return an incorrect answer.
-Table \ref{table:unsolvable} describes how often this scenario occurs.
-In extractive datasets, without the outliers (i.e., SQuAD and DuoRC), we observe this to be 18\% on average per dataset.
-This percentage drops to 8.35\% in the multiple choice datasets (without BoolQ, another outlier).
-As for NarrativeQA and HybridQA, since we only use one agent for each of them and these agents have a relatively low performance, there is a large number of unsolvable questions.